jacquelinekclee/nba-all-stars-logistic-regression/README.md

 ## Usage

-Please refer to the [Jupyter Notebook viewer](https://nbviewer.jupyter.org/github/jacquelinekclee/naivebayes_nba_players/blob/main/naive_bayes_nba_players.ipynb) to view all the code for the classifier.
-The notebook with all the data cleaning can be seen [here]().
+Please refer to the [Jupyter Notebook Viewer](https://nbviewer.org/github/jacquelinekclee/nba-all-stars-classifier.github.io/blob/3779271415ee1cf80baaaf659555743dc93966e9/nba_all_stars_classifier.ipynb) or the [.ipynb file](https://github.com/jacquelinekclee/nba-all-stars-classifier.github.io/blob/3779271415ee1cf80baaaf659555743dc93966e9/nba_all_stars_classifier.ipynb) to view all the code for the classifier.
+The notebook with all the data cleaning can be seen [here](https://github.com/jacquelinekclee/nba-all-stars-classifier.github.io/blob/3779271415ee1cf80baaaf659555743dc93966e9/nba_players_data_cleaning.ipynb).

 The [source file](#source-file) contains all the functions used to clean/manipulate the data and DataFrames.